Walking dogs safely in the Dark

 Picks up your anxiety

 Never mind the dog, we are often more anxious when it’s dark.
-Even the most confident person can become quite jumpy and responsive to unexpected noises, strange shadows, and sudden movements.
-This is unsettling for us, but it also impacts the dog as they will pick up on our anxiety.
+Even the most confident person can become quite jumpy and reactive to unexpected noises, strange shadows, and sudden movements.
+This is unsettling for us, but it also impacts our dog as they will easily sense our anxiety.
 If this is the case, then it might be time to relocate the walks to more brightly lit areas.
-Or if that’s not possible, then consider hiring a dog walker for the Winter months.
+Or if that’s not possible, then consider hiring a dog walker for the Winter months or meeting up with friends.

 Socialisation